SilvaAriel/Money-Box-API/README.md

 - [ ] Export Account Movements to .csv

 ## Installation and Setup Instructions
-Clone down this repository and import it as a Maven project in your favorite IDE.

-API URL

-`localhost:8080/api/`

-## Installation and Setup Instructions
 Clone down this repository.
 You will need Docker installed on your machine to run the app.

 To Start App and Database: